 NOTES FOR TABLE 510-2:

-1. Source capacity must at least equal the peak day demand of the system.
-Estimate this by assuming the facility is used to its maximum.

-2. Generally, storage volume must at least equal one average day's demand.

-3. Peak instantaneous demands may be estimated by fixture unit analysis as per Appendix E of the 2006 International Plumbing Code.

-(a) When more than one use will occur, the multiple use shall be considered in determining total demand.
-Small industrial plants maintaining a cafeteria and/or showers and club houses or motels maintaining swimming pools and/or laundries are typical examples of multiple uses.
+Note 1.
+When more than one use will occur, the multiple uses shall be considered in determining total demand.
+Small industrial plants maintaining a cafeteria or showers and club houses or motels maintaining swimming pools or laundries are typical examples of multiple uses.
 Uses other than those listed above shall be considered in relation to established demands from known or similar installations.

-(b) or 250 gpd per pump,
+Note 2.
+Source capacity must at least equal the peak day demand of the system.
+Determine this by assuming the facility is used to its maximum, e.g., the physical capacity of the facility.

+Note 3.
+To determine the average day demand for establishments listed in Table 510-2, divide the peak day demand by 2, unless alternative data are accepted by the Director.

+Guidance: Table 510-1 assumes a peaking factor of 2 between the peak day demand and the average day demand for residential connections.
+The same default peaking factor of 2 may be used to estimate the average day demand from the numbers in Table 510-2.
+Water systems may impose more stringent requirements.

-(c) 20 x {Water Area (Ft2) / 30} + Deck Area (Ft2)
+Note 4.
+Or Peak Day Demand = 20 x [Water Area (ft2)/30] + Deck Area (ft2)

-(3) Estimated Outdoor Use.
+(3) Irrigation Use.

-In the absence of firm water use data, Table 510-3 shall be used to estimate the peak day demand and average yearly demand for outdoor water use.
+If a water system provides water for irrigation, Table 510-3 shall be used to determine the peak day demand and average yearly demand for irrigation water use.
 The following procedure shall be used:

-Guidance: The demand on drinking water sources is related to whether the system supplies water for outdoor use such as the irrigation of lawns and gardens.
-While the indoor use of water can be expected to remain relatively constant throughout the state, the outdoor use component is highly variable through the year, and is related to the amount of land irrigated as well as local climatological conditions.

 Determine the location of the water system on the map entitled Irrigated Crop Consumptive Use Zones and Normal Annual Effective Precipitation, Utah as prepared by the Soil Conservation Service (available from the Division).
 Find the numbered zone, one through six, in which the water system is located (if located in an area described "non-arable" find nearest numbered zone).

 Guidance: The irrigation zone map is provided below.
-If you are viewing a printed copy of this rule, the map may be in black and white.
-A more usable colored version of the map may be viewed or downloaded from:

-http://drinkingwater.utah.gov/irrigation_map_intro.htm

-Tip: If you are viewing an electronic version of this rule, to make the map more readable use any zoom-in feature which may be available.
+This map is available on the Division of Drinking water’s website.

 Determine the net number of acres which may be irrigated.
-This is generally done by starting with the gross acreage, then subtract out any area of roadway, driveway, sidewalk or patio pavements along with housing foundation footprints that can be reasonably expected for lots within a new subdivision or which is representative of existing lots.
-Before any other land area which may be considered "non-irrigated" (e.g. steep slopes, wooded areas, etc.) is subtracted from the gross area, the Director shall be consulted and agree that the land in question will not be irrigated.

-Guidance: For instance, in the case of a heavily wooded mountain home subdivision, it may be claimed that large lawns will not be put in by the lot owners.
-The division must review and concur with this judgment.
+Guidance: To determine the net number of acres to be irrigated, start with the gross acreage, then subtract any area of roadway, driveway, sidewalk, or patio pavement along with housing foundation footprints that can be reasonably expected for lots within a new subdivision or which is representative of existing lots.
+Before any other land area which may be considered “non-irrigated” (e.g., steep slopes, wooded acres, etc.) is subtracted from the gross area, the Director should be consulted and agree that the land in question will not be irrigated.
+For instance, in the case of a heavily wooded mountain home subdivision, it may be claimed that large lawns will not be put in by the lot owners.
+The division should review and concur with this judgment.

-(c) Refer to Table 510-3 to determine peak day demand and average yearly demand for outdoor use.The results of the indoor use and outdoor use tables shall be added together and source(s) shall be legally and physically capable of meeting this combined demand.
+(c) Refer to Table 510-3, which assumes direct application of water to vegetation, to determine peak day demand and average yearly demand for irrigation use.

+(d) Consider water losses due to factors such as evaporation, irrigation delivery method, overwatering, pipe leaks, etc. Apply a safety factor to the irrigation demand in the design accordingly.